Poikilos/artspatter/readme.md

 information specific to the React.js client (the service on the port that browsers access), see `client/readme.md`.

+## Issues
+To view existing issues and see if the issue is already known before reporting an issue, see <https://github.com/poikilos/artspatter/issues>

+For detected security issues see <https://github.com/poikilos/artspatter/security/dependabot>.
+- Some of these issues may be invalid as of the last "yarn update" in git history.

 ## Requires
 - mongodb
   - Fedora: See